-Cataract surgery is one of the most performed eye surgeries worldwide to help regain vision due to the ageing of our eye’s natural lens.
-With advancement in technology, there is the option to consider laser-assisted cataract surgery, which uses a femtosecond laser (similarly to one use in LASIK to create a corneal flap) during the procedure.
+Cataract surgery is one of the most commonly performed eye surgeries worldwide to help regain vision due to the ageing of our eye’s natural lens.
+With advancement in technology, there is the option to consider laser-assisted cataract surgery, which uses a femtosecond laser (similarly to one used in LASIK to create a corneal flap) during the procedure.
 The femtosecond technology is bladeless, aims to provide precision and uses less ultrasound energy compared to conventional cataract surgery.

 Laser-assisted cataract surgery first uses a devised software to map out the eye surface, locating the length and depth of the cataract.
 Thereafter, the femtosecond laser is used to make a corneal incision and a centred circular shape opening in the lens capsule.
 The same laser is used to fragment the cataract for extraction by phacoemulsification.
 Thereafter, an intraocular lens (artificial lens) would be implanted to replace the natural lens.
 It aims to provide a smoother recovery and minimises discomfort, the risk of injury and intraoperative complications compared to conventional cataract surgery.

 The advantages of using the femtosecond technology allows a denser cataract to be removed with lesser complications, providing real time information to the eye surgeon during the entire surgery, creating an added level of safety for patients.
 In addition, since less ultrasound energy is used, the integrity of the lens capsule is stronger compared to conventional cataract surgery, thus potentially reducing the risk of capsular tear and intraoperative complications.

 At Atlas Eye Specialist Centre, we provide a comprehensive cataract assessment to evaluate your eyes.
 We offer 2 different types of cataract surgery: